i-dream-of-ai/ipybox/docs/installation.md

 ```

 This creates a Docker image tagged as `gradion-ai/ipybox` containing the base Python dependencies required for the code execution environment.

+!!! note

+    By default, containers created from this image will run with the same user and group IDs as the user who built the image, ensuring proper file permissions on mounted host directories.
+If you use the `-r` or `--root` option when building the image, the container will run as root.

 ### Custom build